argilla-io/argilla/docs/getting_started/setup&installation.rst

    pip install rubrix[server]

-3. Launch a local instance of the Rubrix webapp
+3. Launch a local instance of the Rubrix web app

 .. code-block::